Choose the health content that’s right for you, and get it delivered right in your inbox.

-Whether your child has been living with years of scoliosis or suffers an acute sports injury, the physicians at the Florida Hospital for Children want to help.
+Whether your child has been living with years of scoliosis or suffers an acute sports injury, the physicians at the AdventHealth want to help.
 We treat a wide range of conditions including sprains, tendonitis, fractures, scoliosis, ligamentous tears, and concussions.
 Our pediatric orthopedic clinics and neighborhood rehabilitation centers are here to heal your young athlete and help get them back in the game.

 When to See a Doctor

-Soreness is typically a part of athletics, but pain that causes a limp, limited range of motion, awakening at night and inability to engage in physical activity is worrisome, says Dr. Backus.
+Soreness is typically a part of athletics, but pain that causes a limp, limited range of motion, awakening at night and inability to engage in physical activity is worrisome.
 Swelling after injury is also concerning.

 Children's bones are particularly susceptible to injury because of growth plates (physes) and secondary growth plates (apophyses) in growing bone.
 Injury to children's growth plates may lead to growth arrest or growth deformity.
 Early recognition and treatment of these injuries is very important.